cmsplt/PLTOffline/VdMStudies/README.md

 This gives trackSBIL.txt file which tells us what the SBIL value was for each TrackID.
 Now, you're ready to make some likelyhood fits!

 ## Finally
-Having known the parameters for SlopeX and SlopeY, we use these parameters in VdMFreezeXY.C and float extra PDF (Bifurcated Gaussian for SlopeY and regular gaussian for SlopeX).
+Having known the parameters for SlopeX and SlopeY, we use these parameters in VdMfreezeSxSy.C and float extra PDF (Bifurcated Gaussian for SlopeY and regular gaussian for SlopeX).
 Fraction3 is a common floating parameter that we are interested in knowing.

 For a given fill, SlopeX and SlopeY data at different SBIL can be obtained by the following procedure:
 ```